 Stiffly erect, branched, roughly hairy perennials with deeply cut leaves.
-Flower heads resemble those of black-eyed Susans (Rudbeckia) but have fewer ray flowers and a spherical or cylindrical central cone (rather than a flat disk).
+The flower heads resemble those of black-eyed Susans (Rudbeckia) but have fewer ray flowers and a spherical or cylindrical central cone (rather than a flat disk).
 Use in casual, natural-looking borders with grasses and other minimum-care perennials.Ratibida columnifera

 From the Great Plains of the United States.
-To 2 1/2 ft. tall, 1 ft. wide.
+Grows to 2 1/2 ft. tall and 1 ft. wide.
 Flowers have drooping yellow or brownish purple rays and a tall, columnar brown cone.
 Effect is that of a sombrero with a drooping brim.

 Grows to 5 ft. tall and 1 1/2 ft. wide.
 Branching stems are hung with drooping sprays of bell-shaped b...

 Warm-season vegetable from tropical Asia.
 Large, erect, bushy plant to 6 ft. tall, with big, bold, dee...

 Zones 8, 9, 12–24; H1, H2; all zones as annual.
 Native to South America.
 Woody-based plant with ...